sralter/term_deposit_marketing/README.md

 | Day | 7.36% |
 | Age | 6.31% |

-The bank would do well to focus on these features for selecting customers or preparing to sell them the loan.
+The bank would do well to focus on these important features for selecting customers or preparing to sell them the loan.

 ### Layer 3 <a name='l3'></a>
 [Back to TOC](#toc)